Alek6/Furniture-store/README.md

 ## Our First Customer

-8. We should also keep a list of the descriptions of things they’re purchasing.<br>
-Create a variable called customer_one_itemization and set that equal to the empty string "".
+8. Our first customer is making their purchase!<br>
+Let’s keep a running tally of their expenses by defining a variable called `customer_one_total`.
+Since they haven’t purchased anything yet, let’s set that variable equal to `0` for now.